mmilanovic4/react-ssr/README.md

 ## To-do

-- Find an elegant way to implement SSR for `meta` tags
-  - Remove `data-react-helmet` attributes
-  - Move data loading for dynamic pages (e.g. blog posts in this app) to back-end
-  - Optimize data refetching on front (do not load data initially if it's already done on the server side)
 - Create wrapper for HTTP requests
   - Use same API on front and back (`superagent`, `axios`, or try to combine browser `fetch` and `node-fetch`)
 - Add database (probably SQLite just as an example) and wrapper for database functions